MarcBedoya/PyQt-FFMPeg-MP4-to-GIF-Convertor-App/README.md

 ## HOW TO USE
 1. Click "Select MP4" and select the source video
-2. Select the resolution factor (1:4 will output a gif at quarter resolution)\
+2. Select the resolution factor (1:4 will output a gif at quarter resolution) and FPS\
-   I don't know if any passed 1:8 are necessary but have at it
+   I don't know if any passed 1:8 are necessary but have at it.
 3. Click "Make GIF" and a gif will be output in the directory the source video is located in, and it will have the same name\
    **ex.** myvideo.mp4 -> myvideo.gif